Tanish285/cartoonifying/README.md

 # PHOTO CARTOONIFYER

-CARTOONIFYING
-<p>cartoonifying an image is an application which makes the picture and its surroundings animated,well-colored,realistic and beautiful.</p>
+<p>Photo cartoonifyer is an application which makes the picture and its surroundings animated,well-colored,realistic and beautiful.</p>
 <p>Do you miss your childhood?
 Yes, everyone does.!
 So this project head towards giving the pictures some cartoonic effects.
 This project is all about building a photo cartoonifyer using Machine learning libraries like openCV,numpy,pandas etc .</p>
 <h2>Features of the project</h2>
 1.)
 User can transform images into their cartoons.<br>